haranku16/aipi561/README.md

 ## Overview

 This repository is a monorepo for the Duke University AIPI561 course "Operationalizing AI."
 The project's goal is to build and operationalize an end-to-end AI application that provides an intelligent photo album experience.
-Users can upload photos, which are automatically analyzed using AI to generate descriptions, and then search through their photos using natural language queries.
+Users can upload photos, which are automatically analyzed using AI to generate descriptions, and then filter through their photos using the frontend interface.

 ## Design